November 29, 2017 by Michael Diez

 Then move on to Google Trends and Google Search and see what people find interesting.
 Don’t get too scientific here.
 Keep it simple.

-On Google Trends enter 3 closely related topics and write a title for the topic with most interest.
+On Google, Trends enter 3 closely related topics and write a title for the topic with the most interest.

 On Google Search, begin typing what you think people would search for and choose one of the autocomplete suggestions you find interesting.
 Then write a title for that topic.

 Once you have a list of 50 or more titles, then you can begin writing.

 Thanks to the guys at Buffer for their guide on How to write a blog post, I have written a few articles using the process described, and not only have I been able to write for my blogs, but I have been able to convince many of my small business clients to start writing (Now I’m excited about the case studies I will be able to write, cool!
 More writing.)

 Here is the process: